sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

-std-profile-pic | The size of the profile-menu's picture size std-profile-separator-margin | The margin of the separator, which separates profile-menu and topbar buttons std-profile-submenu-width-small | The profile-menu's submenu list width, when the window is small (<= 960px width) std-topbar-buttons | The size of the topbar buttons std-topbar-buttons-small | The size of the topbar buttons, when the window is small (<= 960px width) std-fadeout-width | The width of the fadeout div (a div which makes menu-item texts seem like fading out when the menu is collapsed) std-fadeout-left | The left value of the absolute positioned fadeout-div std-menu-header-padding | The padding of a standard-menu's header item (defines the gap between header items)
+std-profile-pic | The size of the profile-menu's picture size std-profile-separator-margin | The margin of the separator, which separates profile-menu and topbar buttons std-profile-submenu-width-small | The profile-menu's submenu list width, when the window is small (<= 960px width) topbar-buttons-size | The size of the topbar buttons topbar-buttons-size-small | The size of the topbar buttons, when the window is small (<= 960px width) std-fadeout-width | The width of the fadeout div (a div which makes menu-item texts seem like fading out when the menu is collapsed) std-fadeout-left | The left value of the absolute positioned fadeout-div std-menu-header-padding | The padding of a standard-menu's header item (defines the gap between header items)